 • A different person takes notes each time, with help from their teacher if it is needed

-• The School Parliament Member from each class and one other person from the class will go to the School Parliament meeting every term to put across the classes view.
+• The School Parliament Members from each class will go to the School Parliament meeting every term to put across the classes view.

 Why do we need a School Parliament?